forwardemail/forwardemail.net/app/views/docs/self-hosted-solution/index.md

 ## Why Self-Hosted Email Matters

 Our self-hosted email solution is clearest expression of our belief that true privacy means control, and control starts with open source.
-For users who demand full ownership over their digital communications, self-hosting is no longer a fringe idea — it’s an essential right.
+For users who demand full ownership over their digital communications, self-hosting is no longer a fringe idea — it's an essential right.
 We're proud to stand behind that belief with a fully open, verifiable platform you can run on your own terms.

 ### The Problem with Traditional Email Services